OlevO1/headset-battery-indicator-with-overlay/README.md

 > Running the installer may result in a Windows defender SmartScreen warning.
 This happens to all executables that don't have a large enough install count.
 There's no way around it other than paying hundreds of dollars every year for a signed certificate from Microsoft :(

+  Additionally, sometimes Windows Defender's ML-based antivirus falsely detects the program as a virus, most commonly Wacatac.b!ml (the "ml" at the end signifies machine learning).

 ## Security

 The code that is in this repository is the code that is in the executable.
 There is a [Github Action](https://github.com/aarol/headset-battery-indicator/actions) that builds the code from source and creates the release in the [releases page](https://github.com/aarol/headset-battery-indicator/releases).

 The GitHub release is marked as immutable, so once the executable is built by the Actions workflow, it cannot be modified by me or anyone else.
-This ways, you can be sure that the code you're running is the same code that is in this repository.
+This way you can be sure that the code you're running is the same code that is in this repository.

 ## Troubleshooting